Privacy: the iOS browser showdown

 Intelligent Tracking Prevention (ITP) contains numerous mechanisms to combat "cross-site tracking", including:

-- Limitation of the lifespan of cookies placed via CNAME domains (again, 1st party cookies, but which may be placed by third parties) at 7 days.
+• Limiting the lifespan of cookies placed via CNAME domains (again, 1st party cookies, but which can be placed by third parties) to 7 days.

-While these protections help combat the worst of advertising (cross-site tracking), they do not prevent marketing companies from measuring each of your interactions on each site, nor from serving advertising.
-On the other hand, marketing companies continue to work to circumvent Apple's restrictions (via Server-Side Tagging, or third party identifiers disguised as 1st party for example).
+While these protections help combat the worst of advertising (cross-site tracking), they do not prevent marketing companies from measuring each of your interactions on each site, nor from serving ads.
+Marketing companies also keep working to get around Apple's restrictions (via Server-Side Tagging, or third-party identifiers disguised as first-party ones, for example).

 If you want to be better protected, what are your options?

-Before even analyzing browser protections against tracking while you surf, have browsers set up their own monitoring system?
-To do this, I will observe what happens when the browser is first launched.
-Note thata similar analysis has already been done by Brave recently.
-Here are the steps followed:
+Before even analyzing how browsers protect you from tracking while you browse: have they set up tracking systems of their own?
+To find out, I will look at what happens the first time the browser is launched.
+Note that Brave recently carried out a similar analysis.
+Here are the steps I followed:

-- Launch the browser, then search in the address bar (no private browsing).
+• Launching the browser, then searching in the address bar (no private browsing).

 And here is a summary of the different browsers tested.